Leave your search & conversion rate optimization projects in the hands of a certified Growth & Performance Marketing Manager

 All these are indicative of a faulty Google analytics implementation and these faults are due to certain errors which are fairly common.

+To detect these sort of errors, tools like Google Analytics debugger and tag assistant come in handy.
 The analytics debugger helps to analyze JavaScript events coming from your Google analytics tag right within your chrome console.
 The tag assistant extension usually looks like this.

 Google tag assistant is a lot easier to work it as it gives a snapshot overview of all detected tags on a page and color codes them based on four characteristics which are: